cncf/toc/reviews/graduation-vitess.md

 The primary repository lists [key project adopters](https://github.com/vitessio/vitess/blob/master/ADOPTERS.md).

 A list of logos is also prominently displayed on the [Vitess.io homepage](https://vitess.io) under "Who uses Vitess".
 A link to instructions on how to [add a user logo](https://github.com/vitessio/website/#adding-a-user-logo) are included.
-Currently there are 16 logos featured.

 **Receive a supermajority vote from the TOC to move to graduation stage.**